Meehdi99/Landing-page/README.md

+# Odin Project:

-Knowledge-check: Creating a landing page with css and html.
+Creating a landing page with CSS and HTML.